Egg Donation Process

-Egg donation treatment is always combined with in vitro fertilization (IVF), the process of placing eggs and sperm together in the laboratory to stimulate fertilization and embryo development.
-When a woman's own eggs won't allow for successful IVF treatment, donor eggs may be substituted.
-IVF and egg donation treatments are performed by a reproductive endocrinologist (fertility specialist) and take place at Shady Grove Fertility Reproductive Science Center.
-Egg donation is the process whereby a woman, after medical/psychological prescreening, is given medications to help her develop multiple ovarian follicles, containing eggs (oocytes).
-Normally, a woman matures one egg a month but with medication, several follicles can be induced to grow and mature.
+Egg donation is the process whereby a woman, after medical and psychological prescreening, is given medications to help her develop multiple ovarian follicles, containing eggs (oocytes).
+In a woman's natural menstrual cycle, one egg matures a month but with medication, several follicles (eggs that have not and will not natually mature) can be induced to grow and mature.
 Next, while the donor is under gentle sedation the eggs are painlessly retrieved.
-They are then donated to a known or anonymous recipient.
+The eggs retrieved are then donated to a recipient.

 Margaret Ann Connors,

-Once your eggs are fully developed the egg retrieval is performed.
-It is usually a simple procedure, performed under light IV sedation, in our in-office surgical suite.
+- Egg Retrieval: Once eggs are fully developed the egg retrieval is performed.
+It is usually a simple procedure performed under light IV sedation in our in-office surgical suite.
 The procedure takes about 20 minutes to complete, however you can expect to be at the surgical suite for 2 1/2 - 3 hours.
 After the retrieval, someone will need to drive you home where you should rest for the remainder of the day.
 You can expect to resume normal activities the next day.

 |Donor medical history forms completed and accepted||$50|